bjoern-janson/adaptive-evolutionary-dynamics/CONTRIBUTING.md

 Strong criticism is encouraged.

-Useful critiques:
+Useful critiques include:

-- identify hidden assumptions
+- identifying hidden assumptions
-- propose falsification tests
+- proposing falsification tests
-- show where existing theories explain the phenomenon better
+- demonstrating where existing theories explain the phenomenon better
-- identify cases where predictions fail
+- identifying cases where predictions fail

 A framework becomes stronger by surviving attempts to break it.